LEGISLATION & LITIGATION

 LEGALLY performing abortions in the state of North Dakota.

-Legislature passed a sweeping package of bills that have threatened women's
+Legislature has passed numerous bills that have threatened women's

 Center for Reproductive Rights has vowed to fight for Red River Women's